 - Please empty the powder from your grinder after using it to grind coffee beans.

-- Shake while you grind and leave the machine to grind till fine, then shake again and turn it off.
+- Shake while you grind and leave the machine to grind till fine, then shake and turn it off.

 - Check the grinder to ensure it is clean, then wipe away the rice residue with a clean handkerchief.

-To summarize, except for the nomenclature, blade grinders and spice grinders are nearly identical.
+To summarize, except for the terminology, blade grinders and spice grinders are nearly identical.
 Burr grinders, on the other hand, are not the same as these grinders.
 If you have a blade grinder and need to ground spices, utilize it and cook any dish you like.